mafux777/Alation_Article/README.md

 ## Copy ABOK.gzip and ABOK_media_files.zip
 You should obtain these files from your Alation contact

+## Prepare Alation
+This version of the code does not create all templates automatically.
+Please create an Article Template called "ABOK Article" without any custom fields manually.

 ## Run abok_loader
 python abok_loader.py -H http_yourhost -u yourusername -p yourpassword